 An activity coordinator is someone who creates and plans activities, outings, and events in various settings.
 Typically, they oversee creating programs, staffing events, and supervising the implementation of activities.
 They generally report to the activity director or community manager.
 One of their tasks is to collaborate with directors of studies to schedule the activities.
 Other tasks include coordinating staff with the activities and informing them of the decisions regularly.
 Also, they strategize, coordinate, and encourage the members to participate in the activities.

-As far as similarities go, this is where it ends because a program lead responsibility requires skills such as "project management," "hr," "work ethic," and "customer satisfaction."
+While similarities exist, there are also some differences between program leads and activity coordinator.
+For instance, program lead responsibilities require skills such as "project management," "hr," "work ethic," and "customer satisfaction."
 Whereas a activity coordinator is skilled in "memory care," "front desk," "mds," and "social interaction."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 On average, activity coordinators reach similar levels of education than program leads.
 Activity coordinators are 3.2% less likely to earn a Master's Degree and 0.8% less likely to graduate with a Doctoral Degree.